 Door County Adventure Rafting

 Door County has a handful of great seasonal theater venues.
 For example, the Northern Sky Theater presents original musicals under the stars in the beautiful Peninsula State Park Amphitheater.
-However, due to COVID-19, the theater has canceled its outdoor and indoor productions for 2020.
-For updates, visit Northern Sky Theater.
+For current performance info, visit Northern Sky Theater.

 Situated in Fish Creek, the lakeside Peninsula Players Theatre has been presenting comedies, dramas and musicals since 1935.
 In fact, the Peninsula Players is America’s oldest resident summer theater.
-Also due to COVID-19, the theatre company has canceled its 2020 productions.
-For updates, visit Peninsula Players Theatre.
+For the current schedule, visit Peninsula Players Theatre.